TediusTimmy/Calculators/README.md

 One thing that I need to note: if you couldn't tell by the copyright dates, much of this code precedes C++11.
 In fact, all of it was written using a version of GCC where the features of C++11 were enabled by the flag `--std=c++0x`.
 If you are wondering why I rolled my own reference-counting classes: I didn't know `<tr1/memory>` existed, and wouldn't have brought in Boost.

 Note August 2022: I found a bug in the comparison code that affects almost everything here.
-However, the bug would never be realized in any of these calculators, as the code in question isn't meaningfully exercised anywhere (hence why it took me so long to find).
+However, the bug would never be realized in any of these calculators, as the code in question isn't meaningfully exercised anywhere (hence why it took me so long to find, see note at the bottom).
+Also, I updated the code to be truly 64-bit in the "Alt" calcs.
+Define `BIG_INT_QUAD_BYTE` to get the old behavior (it may not compile with a MS compiler).

 ## SlowCalc